 - Here is what it looks like.

-There are many sections available on the battery report, however, only a few information that most people concerned about.
+There are many sections available on the battery report, however, only a little information that most people are concerned about.

 - The number of installed batteries – In this example, there are two batteries installed on the laptop (Surface Book) which showed up as two sections (Battery 1 and Battery 2).

-- Cycle Count – The number of recharge cycle of your laptop’s battery.
+- Cycle Count – The number of recharge cycles of your laptop’s battery.

 Note If you purchased a used laptop, make sure to compare the Full Charge Capacity to the Battery Design Capacity.
 If they are much different, you can assume that the battery will not last as it’s designed to be.